tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/PcdGeneration/index.md

 | ![Interval 6](./interval_6.png) | ![Interval 20](./interval_20.png) | ![Interval 100](./interval_100.png) |

 ## Instruction
-To use `Scenario Simulator Connection`, please follow the steps below.
+To use `Pcd Generation`, please follow the steps below.

 For the preparation, the following must be prepared: